top of page

 WHO IS IT FOR?

-The programme is specifically tailored and designed for performance practitioners, or professionals with extensive experience and sufficient knowledge of performance practice, theatre, choreography, live art, somatic or body practices, or who hold an equivalent degree with sufficient professional experience in the field.
-The program attracts candidates with interests in challenging their practice and therefore offers a vocational, rigorous, intensive residential teaching which facilitates the demands for learning and development for people working in the field.
-As a result, the programme caters for those already working as independent and responsible artist researchers and wishing to advance further and more rigorously their career through research.
+The MA programmes are specifically tailored and designed for performance practitioners, or professionals with extensive experience and sufficient knowledge of performance practice, theatre, choreography, live art, somatic or body practices, or who hold an equivalent degree with sufficient professional experience in the field.
+The programmes attracts candidates with interests in challenging their practice and therefore offers a vocational, rigorous, intensive residential teaching which facilitates the demands for learning and development for people working in the field.
+As a result, the programmes cater for those already working as independent and responsible artist researchers and wishing to advance further and more rigorously their career through research.

-The programme is a highly vocationally driven course that equips students with skills for further development of their artistic practices.
+The programmes are highly vocationally driven courses that equip students with skills for further development of their artistic practices.
 The development of master's level skills of critical evaluation, synthesis of new ideas, management of people and resources in challenging and technologically complex situations, curation and dissemination of artistic practices, distance working and project working will provide a solid support for the enhancement of future careers.

 In case you have any questions, don´t hesitate to write us an email!